shahnewaz469/TableViewConfigurator/README.md

 ##### .cellResuseId()

-You can specify the reuse identifier that should be used for the cell in your controller.
+You can specify the reuse identifier that should be used for the cell in your controller rather than in your `ConfigurableTableViewCell` implementation.

 `let rowConfiguration = ConstantRowConfiguration<BasicCell>().cellReuseId("someReuseId");`